powsybl/powsybl.github.io/pages/documentation/developer/tutorials/emf.md

 - `com.powsybl:powsybl-iidm-impl`: to work with network core model API and in-memory implementation.
 - `com.powsybl:powsybl-action-util`: to provide a set of common actions such as scaling.
 - `com.powsybl:powsybl-balances-adjustment` and `com.powsybl:powsybl-entsoe-cgmes-balances-adjustment`: to provide an implementation to run an active power balance adjustment computation over several control areas.
 Through this API, it is possible to keep the power factor constant during the process by readjusting the reactive power as well (since version 1.6.0 indeed).
-- `com.powsybl:powsybl-cgmes-conversion`, `com.powsybl:powsybl-triple-store-impl-rdf4j`, `com.powsybl:powsybl-cgmes-extensions`, `com.powsybl:powsybl-iidm-converter-api`: to import/export the CGMES files and convert them into the network core model.
+- `com.powsybl:powsybl-cgmes-conversion`, `com.powsybl:powsybl-triple-store-impl-rdf4j`, `com.powsybl:powsybl-cgmes-extensions`, `com.powsybl:powsybl-iidm-api`: to import/export the CGMES files and convert them into the network core model.
 - `com.powsybl:powsybl-commons`: to provide a lot of really basic and technical utilities used everywhere in PowSyBl such as XML or JSON helpers, configuration, exceptions...
 - `com.powsybl:powsybl-iidm-mergingview`: to provide a way to merge several networks, keeping the underlying networks unchanged.